Multi-IDE Support

 Claude Code (Native)

-Claude Code is Draft's native environment.
-The plugin is installed directly via the marketplace:
+Claude Code is Draft's native environment:

-All 25 commands are available as /draft:* slash commands.
+The full command surface (4 primaries + 5 routers as recommended interface + 24 specialists) is available as /draft:* slash commands.
 Skills are loaded from the .claude-plugin/plugin.json manifest, which points to the skills/ directory.
 Each skill's SKILL.md file is read at invocation time, giving Claude Code direct access to the full methodology without any transformation.

 The 7 specialized agents (Architect, Debugger, Planner, RCA, Reviewer, Ops, Writer) are referenced as @architect, @debugger, etc., and resolved from core/agents/.